 Workers using DSE may be susceptible to visual fatigue and eye discomfort.

-Employers must provide employees with eye tests from a qualified optician and must cover the cost of eye tests for employees using DSE if requested.
+Employers must provide employees who use DSE with eye tests from a qualified optician and must cover the cost if requested.

-Employers must inform employees and users of the arrangements they have in place for DSE eyesight tests and the provision of spectacles if prescribed.
-This is also a topic that forms part of the training needed to be provided for all DSE users.
+Employers must inform employees of the arrangements they have in place for DSE eyesight tests and the provision of spectacles if prescribed.
+This topic is covered in DSE training for employees (see below).

-Praxis42 IOSH-approved training has been designed by chartered health and safety practitioners and ergonomists to provide essential training that complies with Health and Safety Display Screen Equipment Regulations 1992, guidance and schedule.
+The course has been designed by chartered health and safety consultants and ergonomists to provide essential training that complies with the Health and Safety Display Screen Equipment Regulations 1992, guidance and schedule.